salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 htop
 ```
 ![](/assets/matmul_cpu/htop.png){:style="display:block; margin-left:auto; margin-right:auto"}

+## Conclusion

+I've truly enjoyed optimizing the code and pushing the hardware to its limits.
+It was both a challenging and exhilarating experience.
+I believe that hands-on implementation is the best way to truly understand hardware functionality and code optimization.
+Our implementation includes the use of kernels, cache/register blocking, and multi-threading.
+However, there is still room for further optimization through techniques such as manual thread management with pthread and [data prefetching](https://clang.llvm.org/docs/LanguageExtensions.html#builtin-prefetch).

 **P.S.
 I'm always eager for new challenges and opportunities.
 If you're interested in collaborating to create something amazing, feel free to reach out!
 My contact information is available on the homepage.**